ysaito2/blog/life_plan.markdown

             - way to monetize the business is unclear

     - unreal engine (AR+VR+metaverse)
-        - another rising platform, a lot of developments happening now like a new program language
+        - another rising platform, a lot of developments happening now like development of a new programming language
         - cool platform to build something on
         - even though it was fun, I realized fiddling around with game engines is too tedious for me!